gitpress/sinatra-playground/book/howdo.md

 Let's go through what's happening:

-1. We tell Sinatra what type of HTTP action is happening.
-This case, a simple "get"
+1. We tell Sinatra what type of HTTP action we want to handle.
+This case, a simple "get" request
 2. we define within a quote what route we are talking about.
-So, www.website.com rather than wwww.website.com/another-route
+So, "/" which would be www.website.com rather than wwww.website.com/another-route
 3. we start a Ruby "do end" loop.
 So, everything between that is  potentially actioned when a user hits our root website address
-4. Inside our "do end" loop we have just created a string with a  greeting.
+4. Inside our "do end" loop we have just created a string with a  greeting which will be sent back to any user visiting our site

 > HTTP verbs panel